-Fine wines rise in value because of two main reasons:

-**First capture:**

-Fine wines rise in value because of two main reasons: the first being that each vintage is produced to preordained maximum quantities.
+The first is that each vintage is produced to preordained maximum quantities, ranging between producers from one hundred to twenty thousand cases per year.
 The second is the ever-increasing demand for wines regarded as suitable for long term storage or ‘bedding down’.
-Basic supply and demand is the driving force behind the market with branding also playing a key role.
+Basic supply and demand are the driving force behind the market with branding also playing a key role.